lukmajercak/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/GroupsMapping.md

 LDAP Groups Mapping
 --------
 This provider supports LDAP with simple password authentication using JNDI API.
 `hadoop.security.group.mapping.ldap.url` must be set.
-This refers to the URL of the LDAP server for resolving user groups.
+This refers to the URL of the LDAP server(s) for resolving user groups.
+It supports configuring multiple LDAP servers via a comma-separated list.

 `hadoop.security.group.mapping.ldap.base` configures the search base for the LDAP connection.
 This is a distinguished name, and will typically be the root of the LDAP directory.
 Get groups for a given username first looks up the user and then looks up the groups for the user result.
 If the directory setup has different user and group search bases, use `hadoop.security.group.mapping.ldap.userbase` and `hadoop.security.group.mapping.ldap.groupbase` configs.